 The presence of this faction is an intentional satire of the game's players, as a quarter or more of all quests elsewhere in the world, including some in the very same zone, involve the slaughter of animals for everything from food to spell components to "for the lulz".

-To make the message completely unambiguous, the "loot crazed" hunters D.E.H.T.A targets spout phrases like "Just fifty more hooves and I'll have the new gun!" and "I wonder what Nesingwary will give me for your hide!", mimicing players' thoughts.
+To make the message completely unambiguous, the "loot crazed" hunters D.E.H.T.A. targets spout phrases like "Just fifty more hooves and I'll have the new gun!" and "I wonder what Nesingwary will give me for your hide!", mimicking players' thoughts.

 According to Word of God, the Elves use some kind of magic to make trees grow in the form they want it to.